 Do I have to accept commuter rewards?
 I do not want to deal with the tax issue, but I still want to participate in the Commuter Program as you offer other benefits such as carpool parking, guaranteed return trip and rideshare permits.

-Tracking forms are required in order to maintain eligibility and receive other commuter program benefits.
-Participants have the option to decline commuter rewards on a monthly basis.
-Revised tracking forms come with a "decline rewards" box.
+Commuter Choice Participants have the option to decline commuter rewards on a monthly basis.
+The online tracking forms come with a "decline rewards" box.

 Now that my commuter rewards have been reduced, why should I stay in your program?

-We realize that these deductions may have a negative effect on the Commuter Program.
-However, the positives are far greater.
+The positives are far greater than the tax implications.
 Improving air quality is a big plus in itself.
 The ability to reduce the wear and tear of your vehicle, reduce time and stress spent on traffic congestion, and reduce the time spent dealing with the parking demand on campus is another major plus.
 Other positive benefits include:

 - Reduce fuel, maintenance and parking costs.

-- Preferential access to freeways and bridges, and use of special high-occupancy vehicle (HOV) lanes.
+- Preferential access to freeways and use of special high-occupancy vehicle (HOV) lanes.